SeyeongPark/Testing-real-estate-data-using-LR-and-PR/README.md

 # Testing-real-estate-data-using-LR-and-PR
-•	Practice the use of linear regression and polynomial regression \n
+•	Practice the use of linear regression and polynomial regression

 •	Design and implement Python applications that incorporate linear regression solutions